 Storebrand is a leading provider of occupational pensions in Norway and a rapidly growing provider in Sweden.
-Pension, savings, insurance, and banking products are offered to private individuals, businesses, and public enterprises.
-With two million policyholders and customers, the trust placed in Storebrand comes with clear obligations to act responsibly.
-Storebrand delivers simple and sustainable pensions, to reach our purpose: a future worth looking forward to for our customers.
-Storebrand aims to act as a role model for other asset managers/providers, including in our approach to taxation.
+Pension, savings, insurance and banking products are offered to private individuals, businesses and public enterprises.
+With two million policyholders and NOK 800 billion of assets under management, the trust placed in Storebrand comes with clear obligations to act responsibly.
+Storebrand delivers simple and sustainable pensions, in order to reach our purpose: a future worth looking forward to for our customers.
+Storebrand aims to act as a role model for other asset managers/ providers, including in our approach to taxation.

 The Group's core business within life insurance in both Norway and Sweden is subject to special tax rules.
 Prior to the changes in the Norwegian tax legislation, applicable from 2018, the Group's tax cost was affected by a systematic taxable deficit from customer funds that reduced the effective tax rate.
-Along with accrual differences where tax deductions were granted for insurance liabilities related to assets being taxed at realization, this led to a build-up of tax losses carryforward and low payable taxes.
-With the current tax rules in Norway, it is expected that the effective tax rate and tax payable will move towards the nominal tax rate.
+Along with accrual differences where tax deductions were granted for insurance liabilities related to assets being taxed at realization, this led to a build-up of tax losses carry-forward and low payable taxes.
+With new tax rules implemented in Norway in 2018, it is expected that the effective tax rate and tax payable will move towards the nominal tax rate.
 In Sweden there are still special tax rules for life insurance companies and the Group does not incur income tax on profits derived on the part of the business that is subject to policyholder tax.
 Since only income tax is included in the calculation of the effective tax rate, it is expected that Storebrand will have a lower effective tax rate compared to other Norwegian based financial services groups with less exposure to life insurance business in Sweden.

-Tax risk management is consistent with Storebrand's general approach to risk management, i.e., handled within three lines of defence:
+Tax risk management is consistent with Storebrand's general approach to risk management, i.e. handled within three lines of defense:

-- 1. The business areas, with local tax expertise supported by the Group's tax department - Compliance and operational risk officers within the business areas supported by the risk function at Group level - 3.
+- 1. The business areas, with local tax expertise supported by the Group's tax department - 2.
+Compliance and operational risk officers within the business areas supported by the risk function at Group level - 3.
 The internal audit